revisit-studies/reVISit-studies.github.io/tutorials.md

 <img src="{{ path }}firebase_steps/step20.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;">

-You should now see a SITE KEY and a SECRET Key.
+You should now see a SITE key and a SECRET key.
 First, copy the secret key and paste it back into the Firebase re-captcha page as shown in the following images.

 <img src="{{ path }}firebase_steps/step21.jpg" alt="Console" style="border: 2px solid black; border-radius: 5px;">